Elevate Your Running with Pilates: A Comprehensive Guide

 Static and dynamic planks build the isometric core strength essential for maintaining good posture throughout long runs.

-Progression: Start with basic plank, then add leg lifts, arm reaches, or side planks to challenge stability in multiple planes.
+Progression: Start with a basic plank, then add leg lifts, arm reaches, or side planks to challenge stability in multiple planes.

 4. Glute Bridge Series